 Lead and Cadmium Testing

 The ability to detect lead and cadmium in jewellery items is becoming more important due to the harmful effects that these toxic elements can have.
-In the EU, cadmium is already restricted by the REACH regulations and lead will be included from October 2013.
-Our fully independent laboratory now provides a lead and cadmium testing service for precious metal and costume jewellery in line with REACH regulations.
+Cadmium and lead are restricted by REACH regulations.
+Our laboratory provides a lead and cadmium testing service for precious metal and costume jewellery in line with REACH regulations.

-Cadmium & Lead – These are considered as toxic metals, and as such there are restrictions on their content in jewellery items according to REACH.
+Cadmium & Lead – These are considered as toxic metals.
 The regulations state that items may not be placed on the market if the Cadmium content is equal to or > than 0.01% and if the Lead content is equal to or > 0.05%.

 Lead and Cadmium testing - testing for precious metal and costume jewellery in line with REACH regulations.